-What you eat and when you eat it also plays a part in keeping your gums from bleeding.
-Foods that contain lot of sugar or simple carbohydrates increase your risk for tooth and gum problems, as sugar creates an ideal environment for plaque formation.
-Commit to a diet that is low in sugar and high in the necessary nutrients like vegetables.
-You don't have to ban sweets from your life.
-Just remember to eat them in moderation, and brush after these snacks so that the sugar does have time to stick around.
+What you eat plays a part in keeping your gums healthy.
+Foods that contain lots of sugar or simple carbohydrates increase your risk for tooth and gum problems, as sugar creates an ideal environment for plaque.
+A diet full of whole foods, such as vegetables and fruits, gives your gums the nutrients they need.
+You don't have to ban sweets from your life — but eat them in moderation and brush afterward, so the sugar doesn't have time to stick around.

 Certain medicines also increase the likelihood that your gums will bleed.
-Some over-the-counter pain relievers like aspirin, thin the blood and can therefore increase bleeding.
-It is also possible for a prescription medication to cause gum bleeding, in which case, your doctor might prescribe a different dose or a different medication altogether.
-Always talk to your doctor if you think a medication is causing side effects, even if they seem mild.
+Some over-the-counter pain relievers thin the blood and can increase bleeding.
+It's also possible for certain prescription medications to cause gum bleeding.
+If that is the case, your doctor might prescribe a different dose or a different drug altogether.
+Always talk to your doctor about medication side effects.

-If changing your oral care habits, adjusting your medications, and maintaining a healthy diet does not help your gums stop bleeding, your next step should be to make an appointment with your dentist.
-He will examine your teeth and gums and if treatment is needed, such as a deep cleansing or periodontal surgery, you will be advised to consult a periodontist, who specializes in treating gum diseases.
+If these changes don't help your gums to stop bleeding, the next step is to see your dentist.
+They will examine your teeth and gums and determine if you have a more severe condition, such as advanced gum disease.
+If they believe treatment is needed, such as a deep cleaning or periodontal surgery, you'll likely visit with a periodontist who specializes in treating gum disease.

-In some cases, bleeding gums are no big deal, but in certain instances can warrant professional treatment.
+In many cases, bleeding gums are no big deal, but sometimes it can warrant professional treatment.
+If it's been a while since you've seen your dentist, make an appointment today.
+Getting the issue diagnosed and making the necessary changes will help improve the health of your mouth considerably.
 With the right diagnosis and personal care, bleeding gums can become a thing of the past.